What You Need to Know About the Toxic Chemicals in Your RV

 - a component of skin care products.

-It’s important for owners of RVs that have engines built prior to 2003 to understand that they are not made to be used with Ethanol.
+RVs that have engines built prior to 2003 were not made to be used with ethanol.

 If you don’t, you may find that their warranties will not cover these types of issues.

 As a drug it can cause mood changes and create feelings of euphoria, which makes it very popular among recreational drug users.
 However ingesting or inhaling it can be extremely dangerous.

 Skin Care Use

 When used as a component of skin care products (which is common) it can cause itching, rashes and similar problems, which is where ethyl alcohol becomes a more serious issue when used in recreational vehicles that have an abundance of formaldehyde present.

 Ingesting or inhaling too much of either chemical can and will cause serious health problems, so RV owners need to be careful about dealing with either or both of these chemicals.

 For example, a person who has had too much to drink already has a chance for a toxic reaction and can increase it significantly if he is also inside of a travel trailer that has a lot of formaldehyde lurking in its walls.